 The Group is exposed to transaction foreign exchange risk which it seeks to hedge using forward exchange rate contracts and other financial instruments.
-The fair value of these derivative financial instruments as at 31 December 2021 was an asset of £1,160,000 (2020: liability of £1,381,000).
+The fair value of these derivative financial instruments as at 31 December 2022 was a liability of £192,000 (2021: asset of £1,160,000).